polterguy/polterguy.github.io/tutorials/getting-started/index.md

 services:

   # This is the internet facing reverse proxy that routes
-  # requests to either the frontend or the backend
+  # requests to either the frontend or the backend.
+  # This is the only thing that's actually exposed to the internet.
   nginx-proxy:
     image: jwilder/nginx-proxy
     container_name: nginx-proxy